Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 Lions have a powerful bite force, and their sharp canine teeth are used for tearing through tough meat.

-These teeth can grow up to 3 inches long, making them one of the biggest among all the big cats.
+These teeth can grow up to 3 inches long, making them among the biggest of all the big cats.

 While lions mostly use their teeth for hunting prey, they also use them for protection.
 If a lion feels threatened or senses danger, it will show its teeth to warn the potential attacker.